22 Best Trees For Bees + FREE Printable

 Serviceberry blooms appear very early.

 The serviceberry tree is an American native that tolerates cold winters.
-Their pink and white flowers are one of the first to appear in spring, making them an excellent choice for beekeepers.
+Their pink and white flowers are among the first to appear in spring, making them an excellent choice for beekeepers.

 Those in the west of the United States may consider the Saskatoon serviceberry.
-The common and Canadian serviceberry are both popular species in the east.
+Common and Canadian serviceberries are both popular species in the East.

 Other names for the serviceberry tree include the shadbush, shadblow, shadwood, and juneberry.